-3. Appointment of Auditors
+3. Appointment of the Auditor

-KPMG LLP are the current auditors of the Corporation.
-At the Meeting, Shareholders will be requested to re-appoint KPMG LLP, Chartered Professional Accountants, as the independent auditors of the Corporation to hold office until the next annual general meeting of the Shareholders and to authorize the Board to fix the auditors' remuneration.
+RSM Canada LLP, Chartered Professional Accountants, of Toronto, Ontario, is the current auditor of the Corporation.
+At the Meeting, Shareholders will be requested to re-appoint RSM Canada LLP, Chartered Professional Accountants, as the independent auditor of the Corporation to hold office until the next annual meeting of the Shareholders and to authorize the Board to fix the auditor's remuneration.

-Unless otherwise directed, the Common Shares represented by proxies in favour of the management designees will be voted FOR the appointment of KPMG LLP, Chartered Professional Accountants, of Calgary, Alberta, as auditors of the Corporation, to hold office until the next annual meeting of the Shareholders and to authorize the directors to fix their remuneration as such.
+Unless otherwise directed, the Common Shares represented by proxies in favour of the management designees will be voted FOR the appointment of RSM Canada LLP, Chartered Professional Accountants, of Toronto, Ontario, as auditor of the Corporation and to authorize the directors to fix their remuneration.